 What is Indigenous Peoples’ Day?

-Indigenous Peoples’ Day honors the past, present, and futures of Native peoples throughout the US.
+Indigenous Peoples’ Day honors the past, present, and future of Native peoples throughout the US.
 The holiday recognizes the legacy and impact of colonialism on Native communities, and it also celebrates the cultures, contributions, and resilience of contemporary Native peoples.

 It’s celebrated on the second Monday of October.